Introducing Achronyme — a language for zero-knowledge proofs. Read the announcement arrow_right_alt

 • No heap, no GC.
 Arrays are bump-allocated into a single Vec owned by the executor.
 A program is one-shot: it runs once per proof, then drops.

-• Runtime loop bounds — loops with signal-dependent end are not unrolled; Artik’s JumpIf is not yet used by the lift.
+• Runtime loop bounds — loops with a signal-dependent or descending end are lifted using Artik’s JumpIf instead of requiring a compile-time unroll.

 • Plonkish backend — returns a clean error on WitnessCall.
 R1CS is the sole proving path for Artik this release.